-LONG TERM obligations with an original maturity of more than one year SHORT TERM obligations with an original maturity of less than one year Speculative grade Speculative grade BB В The obligation is less vulnerable to nonpayment than other speculative issues.
+LONG TERM obligations with an original maturity of more than one year

+Speculative grade

+BB

+The obligation is less vulnerable to nonpayment than other speculative issues.
 However, it faces major ongoing uncertainties or exposure to adverse business, financial, or economic conditions which could lead to the obligor's inadequate capacity to meet its financial commitment on the obligation.

-B The obligation is more vulnerable to nonpayment than obligations rated 'BB', but the obligor currently has the capacity to meet its financial commitment on the obligation.
+The obligation is more vulnerable to nonpayment than obligations rated 'BB', but the obligor currently has the capacity to meet its financial commitment on the obligation.
 Adverse business, financial, or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitment on the obligation.

-CCC The obligation is currently vulnerable to nonpayment, and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitment on the obligor to meet its financial commitment on the obligor.
-In the event of adverse business, financial, or economic conditions, the obligor is not The obligation is regarded as having significant speculative characteristics.
+The obligation is currently vulnerable to nonpayment, and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitment on the obligation.
+In the event of adverse business, financial, or economic conditions, the obligor is not obligations with an original maturity of less than one year

+SHORT TERM

+Speculative grade

+The obligation is regarded as having significant speculative characteristics.
 The obligor currently has the capacity to meet its financial commitment on the obligation; however, it faces major ongoing uncertainties which could lead to the obligor's inadequate capacity to meet its financial commitment on the obligation.

+B -1

+The obligation is regarded as having significant speculative characteristics, but the obligor has a relatively stronger capacity to meet its financial commitments over the short-term compared to other speculative-grade obligors.

+B -2

+The obligation is regarded as having significant speculative characteristics, and the obligor has an average speculative-grade capacity to meet its financial commitments over the short-term compared to other speculative-grade obligors.

+B -3

+likely to have the capacity to meet its financial commitment on the obligation.

+The obligation is currently highly vulnerable to nonpayment.

+\mathbf{C}

-B -1 The obligation is regarded as having significant speculative characteristics, but the obligor has a relatively stronger capacity to meet its financial commitments over the short-term compared to other speculative-grade obligors.
-B -2 The obligation is regarded as having significant speculative characteristics, and the obligor has an average speculative-grade capacity to meet its financial commitments over the short-term compared to other speculative-grade obligors.
-B -3 likely to have the capacity to meet its financial The obligation is regarded as having significant commitment on the obligation. speculative characteristics, and the obligor has a CC The obligation is currently highly vulnerable to relatively weaker capacity to meet its financial commitments over the short-term compared to other speculative-grade obligors. nonpayment. С С The obligation is currently vulnerable to nonpayment and is dependent upon favorable A 'C' rating is assigned to obligations that are currently highly vulnerable to nonpayment, business, financial, and economic conditions for the obligor to meet its financial commitment on the obligations that have payment arrearages allowed by the terms of the documents, or obligations of an obligation. issuer that is the subject of a bankruptcy petition or similar action which have not experienced a D payment default.
+A 'C' rating is assigned to obligations that are currently highly vulnerable to nonpayment, obligations that have payment arrearages allowed by the terms of the documents, or obligations of an issuer that is the subject of a bankruptcy petition or similar action which have not experienced a payment default.

 The obligation is in payment default.
+The 'D' rating category is used when payments on an obligation, including a regulatory capital instrument, are not made on the date due even if the applicable grace period has not expired, unless Standard & Poor's believes that such payments will be made during such grace period.

+The obligation is regarded as having significant speculative characteristics, and the obligor has a relatively weaker capacity to meet its financial commitments over the short-term compared to other speculative-grade obligors.

+\mathbf{C}

+The obligation is currently vulnerable to nonpayment and is dependent upon favorable business, financial, and economic conditions for the obligor to meet its financial commitment on the obligation.

-The 'D' rating D category is used when payments on an obligation, including a regulatory capital instrument, are not The obligation is in payment default.
-The 'D' rating category is used when payments on an obligation, made on the date due even if the applicable grace period has not expired, unless Standard & Poor's believes that such payments will be made during including a regulatory capital instrument, are not made on the date due even if the applicable grace such grace period period has not expired, unless Standard & Poor's believes that such payments will be made during such grace period.
+The obligation is in payment default.
+The 'D' rating category is used when payments on an obligation, including a regulatory capital instrument, are not made on the date due even if the applicable grace period has not expired, unless Standard & Poor's believes that such payments will be made during such grace period